 Once you decide on a retractable or stationary storefront awning, it’s time to pick the material.
 You have several options to pick from when it comes to that, with the main three being vinyl and polyester composite, cotton blend canvas, and acrylic fabric.
 More on them below:

-Acrylic fabric awnings, more specifically solution dyed acrylic awnings are more durable than cotton blend ones and vinyl in this aspect since acrylic fabric does not crack.
-It’s appreciated chiefly for how resistant it is to totting, mildew and UV rays, making it an ideal choice for hot and humid environments.
-Solution dyed acrylic fabrics such as Para Tempotest from Italy are breathable allowing hot air to escape from under the awning cover.
+Acrylic fabric awnings, more specifically solution-dyed acrylic awnings are more durable than cotton blend ones and vinyl in this aspect since the acrylic fabric does not crack.
+It’s appreciated chiefly for how resistant it is to rotting, mildew, and UV rays, making it an ideal choice for hot and humid environments.
+Solution-dyed acrylic fabrics such as Para Tempotest from Italy are breathable allowing hot air to escape from under the awning cover.

 The next item on the list is the frame for your awning.
 It will keep the entire structure together, so it’s essential to make the right call here.
 Basically, you can opt either for a wooden or aluminum frame.

 Starting with wood frames, these are generally more sturdy but also heavier to install.
 They may look more appealing, as they usually give a more classic look to an awning.
 However, maintaining them properly can be a daunting task.
 That’s because wooden frames are more prone to cracks and weather, meaning you need to spend a lot of time keeping them in their optimal condition.

 Aluminum frames might be less sturdy, but their light weight and durability make them a preferable option among homeowners and business owners alike.
 Aluminum awnings are also more versatile and weather-resistant.
 With some maintenance, an aluminum storefront awning will serve you for many years to come.